rd003/blog/content/posts/azure-app-configuration-with-dotnet-c#.md

 });
  ```

-You can also modify appsettings.json, if you want to load different config in devenvironment and different config in production.
+You can also modify appsettings.json, if you want to load different config in dev environment and different config in production environment.

 appsettings: